 - 1/3 cup Golden Monkfruit Sweetener (see notes)

 - 1 1/2 tsp. dried lemon zest (see notes)

 - 1 egg

-- 1 cup fresh blueberries (for frozen blueberries, I would thaw them first)
+- 1 cup fresh blueberries or partly-thawed frozen blueberries

-- Preheat oven to 400F.
-In medium-sized bowl, stir together the rolled oats, white whole wheat flour, baking powder, salt, sweetener (I used Stevia-in-the-Raw Granulated Sweetener), and dried lemon zest.
+- In medium-sized bowl, stir together the rolled oats, White Whole Wheat Flour, baking powder, salt, Golden Monkfruit Sweetener or other sweetener, and dried lemon zest.
 (If you’re using fresh lemon zest, add it with the wet ingredients.)

 - Bake muffins 20-25 minutes, until tops are starting to brown and a toothpick inserted comes out clean.
 I baked my muffins 22 minutes in a small toaster oven.

 Use regular or extra thick rolled oats, but not instant oats for this recipe.